LinguaPhylo/linguaPhylo.github.io/setup.md

 6. Install LPhy Studio to the [default path](#the-default-installation-path).

-7. Download the latest version of the script to launch LPhyBEAST.
+7. Download the latest version of the script below to launch LPhyBEAST.
 Right-click the corresponding link, and select "Download Linked File" from the context menu.
 Then, move `lphybeast` into the `bin` subfolder of your BEAST 2 installation on macOS and Linux.
 For Windows, move `lphybeast.bat` into the `bat` subfolder instead.